natreed/P2PChat_w_E2EE/README.md

 - IV thing (10 randomly chosen bytes that are appended to the password)
 - Address Book of names and corresponding IP Addresses

-####Notes
-- Socket python package used for sockets
-    - search for python socket example

-- Used threading for concurrent sending and receiving operations

 #####Basic Code Outline:
 - Need an encrypt / decrypt function.